PoisotLab/NCBITaxonomy.jl/paper/paper.md

 ~~~

 The package will download the most recent version of the NCBI taxonomy database,
 and transform in into a set of Apache Arrow files ready for use.
+Note that the
+`NCBITAXONOMY_PATH` can specified on a per-project basis, and as long as the
+package is not re-built, the local set of tables downloaded from NCBI will not
+change; this way, users can re-run an analysis with a guarantee that the
+underlying taxonomic backbone has not changed.

 ## Improved name matching